 Drawn from Portrait of Humanity, a movement seeking to prove there is more that unites us than sets us apart, the exhibited images showcase the many faces of communities across the world.
-Individuality, community and unity, are the focus of the featured works, drawn from the 2019 and 2020 editions of the award (the 2021 edition is open for submissions until 22 October 2020).
+Individuality, community and unity, are the focus of the featured works, drawn from the 2019 and 2020 editions of the award.
 The exhibition celebrates humanity in its countless variations.
 And while the global pandemic forces museums and galleries to remain closed, the film should remind us of our universal bonds, despite being forced apart.

 1854 Media has partnered with Sent Into Space to broadcast a message of peace and unity from humankind to space — and possibly even our extra-terrestrial counterparts.
 The exhibited images also translate into binary code and are beamed through the universe at the speed of light.
 These are messages, which could continue on an infinite journey for the rest of time — or until another civilisation receives and decodes them.